 - Your GP or other NHS health providers

 - Domestic Abuse helpline 0808 2000 247

 - Action on Elder Abuse helpline: 0808 808 8141

 - The Police - You can call the local police on the 101 non-emergency number or call 999 immediately in an emergency.

 Call the Age UK Advice Line 0800 678 1174 if you are concerned about abuse

 What will happen if I report abuse?

-When you report abuse to Adult Social Services, they will listen to the information you give them and assess what action is required.
+When you report abuse to Adult Social Care at your local council, they will listen to the information you give them and assess what action is required.
 They will ensure that you feel in control of what happens.

 You can ask for someone that you trust to support you, or you can ask for an advocate.
 If you (or the person you are concerned about) has difficulties, or does not have the mental capacity to engage with the process, the local authority will arrange for an advocate to provide support.

 If you’re at risk of further abuse, the Adult Social Services team will work with you to plan how you stay safe.
 You must be fully involved at every stage of this process.